EdgeTX/edgetx.github.io/docs/supportedradios.md

-Below is a list of EdgeTX compatable radios and there level of support.
+Below is a list of EdgeTX-compatible radios and their level of support.

 ###Officially Supported Radios